rysk-finance/dynamic-hedging/packages/contracts/technical-docs/OptionExchange.md

         address owner;
         // address which we move assets from or to (depending on the action type) address secondAddress;
-        // asset that is to be transfered address asset;
+        // asset that is to be transferred address asset;
         // index of the vault that is to be modified (if any) uint256 vaultId;
-        // amount of asset that is to be transfered uint256 amount;
+        // amount of asset that is to be transferred uint256 amount;
         // option series (if any)
         Types.OptionSeries optionSeries;